 Whether a part of your estate goes before the Probate Court or not, the tax authorities consider all your property to be part of your estate when they decide whether you owe any taxes at your death.
 Remember that estate taxes imposed at death are (1) different from, and (2) in addition to, income taxes.
-Under current law, the estate tax will not be imposed for deaths occurring in 2017 if the person who died owned less than $5,490,000 at death and exemption is increased to $11,180,000 in 2018.
+Under current law, the federal estate tax will not be imposed for deaths occurring in 2019 if the person who died owned less than $11,400,000 in 2019.
 However, Congress could change its mind in the future and reduce the exemption due to economic conditions and need for more revenue.

 Now let’s discuss individually the various documents most often used in estate planning: wills, revocable trusts, durable powers of attorney and health care advance directives.